nagisa/unicodeblocks/README.md

-# unicodeblocks – Character blocks defined in unicode
+# unicodeblocks – Character blocks defined in Unicode

-This module supplements `unicodedata` standard library module with ability to lookup and work with unicode blocks.
+This module supplements `unicodedata` standard library module with ability to lookup and work with Unicode blocks.

 ## API